-To protect you and your family's rights, you should keep your Departmental Personnel Office informed of any changes in your mailing address.
-Or, if you have access to a County computer, you can update your address and phone number at mylacounty.gov - choose the Employee Self Service option.
+To protect your and your family's rights, you should keep your Departmental Personnel Office informed of any changes in your mailing address.
+Or, if you have access to a County computer, you can update your address and phone number at http://mylacounty.gov/ - choose the Employee Self Service option.